namastack/namastack-outbox/README.md

 ## Metrics

-The `spring-outbox-metrics` module provides metrics for Outbox records and integrates automatically with Micrometer and Spring Boot Actuator.
+The `namastack-outbox-metrics` module provides metrics for Outbox records and integrates automatically with Micrometer and Spring Boot Actuator.

 ### Prerequisites

-- The JPA module (`spring-outbox-jpa`) must be included.
+- The JPA module (`namastack-outbox-jpa`) must be included.
 - Micrometer and Spring Boot Actuator must be present and configured as dependencies.
 - The `@EnableOutbox` annotation must be set in your application.